isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 one of only three girls taking Computing – an area typically dominated by boys.</p>
 <p>During the intense National Day Parade period, Beatrice truly shined.
-Her leadership skills were unparalleled.
 Managing the operations of over 100 participants with such poise and precision, she made sure everything ran smoothly.
+Her leadership skills were unparalleled
-Firm yet tactful, authoritative yet caring, Beatrice had a unique ability to balance it all.
+- firm yet friendly, authoritative yet caring, Beatrice had a unique ability to balance it all.
 She inspired every student involved to give their best, and the results spoke for themselves.</p>
 <p>Her discipline and time management are beyond impressive.
 Even with the
 heavy CCA commitments, especially during the NDP period, she never missed a beat in her lessons.
-She is diligent, focused, and takes immense pride in her work.
 Beatrice is a true inspiration—motivated, disciplined, and always leading by example.</p>
 <hr>
 <p><strong>Jarrett Goh Bing Heng | Geylang Methodist Secondary School</strong>
 </p>